ANZ KiwiSaver Scheme Growth Fund

 Line graph text description

-The x-axis (horizontal) shows annual dates from September 2007 to September 2023.
-The y-axis (vertical) shows values from $0 to $3,500 in $500 increments.
+The x-axis (horizontal) shows annual dates from September 2007 to December 2025.
+The y-axis (vertical) shows values from $0 to $4,000 in $500 increments.
 The line is labelled 'Growth Fund'.
 The line starts at a value of $1,000 for September 2007.
 The trend is downwards until a low of approximately $700 between September 2008 and September 2009.
 The trend is then upwards, other than a dip between September 2018 and September 2019, and a larger dip between September 2019 and September 2020.
 The trend then continues mostly upwards until a sustained decline over 2022.
-After a good first half to 2023, a tough third quarter sees the value ending at $2,710.95.
+Since then, the value has gradually increased, with a current value (as at 31 December 2025) of $3,561.32.

 What does the fund invest in?

-The fund invests mainly in growth assets (equities, listed property and listed infrastructure), with a smaller exposure to income assets (cash and cash equivalents and fixed interest).
+The fund invests mainly in growth assets (Australasian equities and international equities), with a small exposure to income assets (cash and cash equivalents and fixed interest).
 The fund may also invest in alternative assets.

-This chart shows the mix of assets that the fund generally intends to invest in.
+This graph shows the mix of assets that the fund generally intends to invest in.

 Pie graph text description